-Mark McGuire is a doctoral student in FSMLE.
+Mark McGuire is a doctoral candidate in FSMLE.
 He received his MA in Linguistics from Syracuse University in New York.
 He has taught ESL or EFL in higher education for nearly a decade, with a research focus on the linguistic development of Chinese ESL and EFL users by using mixed methodologies, social constructionism, and Complexity Theory.

-Dr. Sidury Christiansen (2013) is an Assistant Professor in the Department of Bicultural-Bilingual Studies at the University of Texas at San Antonio.
+Dr. Sidury Christiansen (2013) is an Associate Professor in the Department of Bicultural-Bilingual Studies at the University of Texas at San Antonio.
 Her research interests include sociolinguistics and digital literacies, with a focus on transnational bilinguals and English language learners’ engagement with each other in digital spaces, exploring the intersection between literacy and language ideologies, identities, and culture.
 Her publications have appeared in journals such as the Journal of Sociolinguistics and the Hispanic Journal of Behavioral Sciences.

 Dr. Eun Jeong (Esther) Lee (2013) is Assistant Dean of International Extensive Programs at the California State University, San Bernardino.
 In her dissertation ‘The relationships between corrective feedback, affect, and oral English improvement among advanced ESL students in a Spoken English course’, she examined the interaction of teachers’ oral corrective feedback with learners’ affective variables and prior ESL classroom experiences.